quackernotes/SciArt-Assignments/README.md

 3. Process → subtract background → (uncheck everything except Preview)
    - : Rolling ball radius was set to 27
 4. Image → Adjust → 8 bit
-5. Adjusting the threshold: Image → Adjust → Threshold values → check Dark background, making it blue and our particles of interest distinct → adjust the scale to get as much data ( don't loose data, if some pixels, as in dots remain leave it)
+5. Adjusting the threshold: Image → Adjust → Threshold values → check Dark background, (used Over/Under instead of Red setting) making it blue and our particles of interest distinct → adjust the scale to get as much data ( don't loose data, if some pixels, as in dots remain leave it)
    - : Auto simply worked in this case.
 6. Process → Binary → Convert to Masks → Process → Binary→ Watershed (puts a one pixel line in-between to differentiate two different particles)
 7. Measure the length of the cells using the measuring tool